FrankSmith519/FrankSmith519.github.io/index.md

 author_profile: true
 ---

-## Introduction:
+## Introduction
-I am Senior Automation Technician / Lead HVAC Control Programmer that is studying to obtain a Bachelors of Science in Computer Science with a concentration in Software Engineering.
-I have worked through the SNHU course program and which is concluding with CS - 499 and the completion of this ePortfolio.
+I am Senior Automation Technician / Lead HVAC Controls Programmer that is studying to obtain a Bachelors of Science in Computer Science with a concentration in Software Engineering.
+I have worked through the SNHU course program which is concluding with CS - 499 and the completion of this ePortfolio.

+## Education Review
+Test